 While practising in the town of Marburg Dr Sirois became involved in many key facets of the towns history including its name change in 1918 to “Townshend”.
 The Doctor and most Marburg residents were extremely unhappy with this change and a petition was started by Sirois to return the name back to the original “Marburg”.
 Over 200 signatures were gathered and many letters were sent to the Post Master General and the Governor of Queensland, and after much insisting the name reverted back to its original at the ending of World War 1.
 As well as this great feat the Doctor also worked tirelessly in ensuring the establishment of road over the Marburg Range to Minden and the upgrading of the main road that then ran through Marburg from Ipswich to Gatton.

-In 1923 at the age of 69 Doctor Sirois decided to retire form his life-long profession and sell the hospital in order to travel with his wife to America.
-The hospital was sold to Doctor De Pinna and Sirois and his wife went on their way to America.
-However, on returning after several months away they found the Hospital in ruins due to De Pinna’s inability to pay the upkeep on the premises as promised in the sale.
+In 1923 at the age of 69 Doctor Sirois decided to retire form his life-long profession and sell the hospital.
+The hospital was sold to Doctor De Pinna, however in 1924 they found that it was in ruins due to De Pinna’s inability to pay the upkeep on the premises as promised in the sale.
 The property therefore reverted back to the Sirois who was required to pay for its refurbishment.
 A court case also ensued with De Pinna suing Sirois for defamation after a comment was made on his dismissal from the property, the case was found in Docotr De Pinna’s favour.
 The Private Hospital remained in operation for several more years, with Sirois happy to welcome back his patients.